Alchme/ArtemisPower-NESRevival-Power-Module/README.md

 # The Latest in the forge, of the Revival Classic Composite Editions.
 [RCA LDO Classic Edition] V3.0
 ![image](https://raw.githubusercontent.com/Alchme/AtremisPower-NESRevival-Power-Module/main/ReadmeSources/Provided%20image%201.png)

+> "The Original Goals of these boards were to reduce noise.
+But by adding a switching regulator, we just added noise back into the boards.
+Wanting to return to the roots and use a Linear Regulator like the original NES means we will have far less noise and also Reliablity from a component that has been around for 50 years.
+Redesigns were made to best utilize the board layout and special care was taken to get the Linear Regulator in the same spot as the original so the original Heat Shield can be used." -Merlin Shaw 2023

+More information on compatible parts, and alternative modules will be provided.
+As more changes are made.

 # Full uninterrupted ground plane on the back of the board.
 ![image](https://raw.githubusercontent.com/Alchme/AtremisPower-NESRevival-Power-Module/main/ReadmeSources/Back%20Acceptable.png)